rust-qualification/rust-specification/union/union.md

 2.2.6.
 For `structs` and `unions`, the field selector corresponds to the name of the selected field.

 ### Runtime Semantics
 2.2.7.
+The characteristic of unions is that all fields share the same storage.
+Consequently, writing to one field of a union will overwrite its other fields.

+2.2.8.
 Evaluating a field access expression involves evaluating its container operand.

 ### Undefined Behavior
 Reading a selected field of a [union type](#1.2.), when the union contains data that is invalid for that field's type, results in undefined behavior.